Hunting Methods and Equipment

 (6) Notwithstanding paragraph (1)(a), migratory game birds may be hunted with the aid of raptors in any area of a province that is designated by the province as an area in which persons may hunt with the aid of raptors.

 (7) [Repealed, SOR/99-147, s.
 4]

-(2) The exceptions of woodcock, band-tailed pigeon and mourning dove set out in subsection (1) do not apply in
+(2) The exceptions of woodcock, band-tailed pigeon, mourning dove and Eurasian collared-dove set out in subsection (1) do not apply in

 (1.1) A person who kills, cripples or injures a migratory bird shall